Cinematic Wedding Videos: What They Are and How to Make Them

 Common wedding video lengths range from less than a minute to around 90 minutes.
 The range is so broad because there are different styles of wedding videos, each with a different average length.
 It’s important to be clear about the types of videos you offer and the duration your clients can expect from each.

 Here’s a quick guide to the main types of wedding videos and how long the average final cuts are for each type.
-Some wedding videographers offer other options like full ceremony videos, full speech videos or multiple lengths of highlight films for clients to choose from.
+Some wedding videographers offer other options like full footage of the ceremony, speeches, reception, or multiple lengths of highlight films for clients to choose from.
 Different brands also describe these video types with different names.
 The following list will give you a good idea of how to structure your offerings and where to set client expectations:

 • Teaser: A teaser or trailer video usually lasts for a minute or less.
 Some videographers release this early to get the couple excited for a longer video in the works.
 You could also present this as a social media edit.